SwedbankPay/developer.swedbankpay.com/README.md

 ### Visual Studio Code plugins

-We use several Visual Studio Code plugins to ensure quality and structure is as constistent between users as possible.
+We use several [Visual Studio Code][vs-code] plugins to ensure quality and structure is as constistent between users as possible.

 * `davidanson.vscode-markdownlint`, to lint Markdown files according to our